TurroTopsis/cystic-fibrosis/genetic-basis.md

 The **recessive allele** (denoted by a lowercase c) carries a gene that produces dysfunctional CFTR, whereas the **dominant allele** (denoted by an uppercase C) carries a gene that produces functional CFTR.
 There are approximately 1,700 known mutations of the CFTR gene that produce a dysfunctional protein, thus causing CF.
 - If an individual inherits 2 recessive alleles, they are a CF patient
-- If an individual inherits 1 recessive allele, they are a carrier (they do not express symptoms of CF, but they may pass the recessive allele onto their children)
+- If an individual inherits 1 recessive allele, they are a **carrier**
+  - _Carriers_ do not express symptoms of CF, but they may pass the recessive allele onto their children
   - Approximately 10,000,000 Americans are CF carriers (1 in 30)
 - If an individual inherits 0 recessive alleles, they are unaffected by CF